I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 III.
 When Hicks AR Applies

-The Hicks AR applies to decisions under sections 205(u) and 1631(e)(7) of the Act, made on or after February 4, 2020, in which the affected individual resides in Kentucky, Michigan, Ohio, or Tennessee at the time of the redetermination decision at the hearing level.
+The Hicks AR applies to decisions under sections 205(u) and 1631(e)(7) of the Act, made on or after February 4, 2020, in which the affected individual resides in Kentucky, Michigan, Ohio, or Tennessee at the time of the redetermination decision at the hearings level.

 NOTE 1:

-This AR may also apply to redeterminations conducted for individuals residing in Kentucky, Michigan, Ohio, or Tennessee between November 21, 2018, the date of the court of appeals' decision, and February 4, 2020, the effective date of the AR.
+This AR may also apply to redeterminations conducted for individuals residing in Kentucky, Michigan, Ohio, or Tennessee between November 21, 2018, the date of the Court of Appeals' decision, and February 4, 2020, the effective date of the AR.
 That is, under 20 CFR 404.985(b)(2) and 416.1485(b)(2), a beneficiary or recipient may request application of the Hicks AR when the agency made a decision during a redetermination under sections 205(u) and 1631(e)(7) of the Act between November 21, 2018 and February 4, 2020.

 Federal courts remanded cases in accordance with Hicks under sentence four of section 205(g) of the Act (“Hicks court remands”).
-SSA will apply these instructions to the remanded cases, and to any other cases where the Hicks AR applies, including live cases pending before the Appeals Council (AC).
+SSA will apply these instructions to the remanded cases, and to any other cases where the Hicks AR applies, including cases pending before the Appeals Council (AC).

 NOTE 2:

 IV.
-Appeals Council Hicks Court Remands — Procedures
+AC Hicks Court Remands — Procedures

 A. General